ESL Frequently Asked Questions

 What makes your camp unique?

-Our staff to student ratio is kept at 1:15 to ensure that students learn English in a comfortable environment and to provide each student the opportunity for leadership development and personal growth through peer support, creative problem-solving and team-building.
+Our staff to student ratio is kept at 1:15 to ensure that students learn English in a comfortable and more personalized environment and to provide each student the opportunity to participate.

-- Students enjoy the excellent boarding, dining, academic, athletic and social facilities of one of Canada's oldest independent schools.
+Students enjoy the excellent boarding, dining, academic, athletic and social facilities at one of Canada's oldest independent schools.

 Will I be able to use the athletic facilities at Pickering College?